dotnet/docs/docs/core/whats-new/dotnet-8.md

 ### Time abstraction

-The new <xref:System.TimeProvider> class and <xref:System.ITimer> interface add *time abstraction* functionality, which allows you to mock time in test scenarios.
+The new <xref:System.TimeProvider> class and <xref:System.Threading.ITimer> interface add *time abstraction* functionality, which allows you to mock time in test scenarios.
 In addition, you can use the time abstraction to mock <xref:System.Threading.Tasks.Task> operations that rely on time progression using <xref:System.Threading.Tasks.Task.Delay%2A?displayProperty=nameWithType> and <xref:System.Threading.Tasks.Task.WaitAsync%2A?displayProperty=nameWithType>.
 The time abstraction supports the following essential time operations:

 - Retrieve local and UTC time
 - Obtain a timestamp for measuring performance